 Elephant tourism in Thailand may be very popular, but it isn’t always in the best interest of the elephants.
 Often at times, you see pictures of tourists riding the elephants and what may seem like a harmless activity, actually puts a lot of stress on the body of the elephants.
 While they are very sturdy and strong animals, their spines aren’t really made for this kind of strain and for the elephants to be willing to let the tourists ride on their back often means they have to be physically forced to do so.

-Luckily, in recent years there has been a development in elephant friendly tourism activities in Thailand.
-So-called “elephant sanctuaries” are rescue stations where elephants that are too old for the conventional business are taken and can live a happy life.
+Luckily, in recent years there has been a development in elephant-friendly tourism activities in Thailand.
+So-called “elephant sanctuaries” are rescue stations where elephants that are too old for conventional business are taken and can live a happy life.
 As these elephant sanctuaries are heavily reliant on donations, they have opened up their doors to welcome tourists, who simply want to see the elephants in their natural environment.

 Of course, you may interact with the elephants, for example feeding or washing them, but the elephants are not forced to do anything.
 If they are annoyed and just want to spend some time alone, they will wander off into the jungle.

 Around the mountainside of Chiang Mai a lot of elephant sanctuaries opened up to tourists.
-Following are 5 elephant sanctuaries that are worth checking out when you are in the area of Chiang Mai.
+Here are 5 elephant sanctuaries that are worth visiting when you are in the area of Chiang Mai.
 What they all have in common is that they don’t let the tourists ride the elephants and only act in the best interest of the animals.
 The entrance fee is also spent directly on the care of the elephants and there aren’t any business interests behind the sanctuaries as they all act as non-profit organisations.
 If you are still unsure then check out some of the reviews on tripadvisor.co.uk where you’ll find all of these sanctuaries highly rated.